LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/migration.md

 # Upgrading to TrombLoader 2

+This guide shows you how to upgrade from a manually modded game to r2modman!

 !> Make sure to follow this guide fully - otherwise you could end up with missing save data!

 ## Uninstalling TrombLoader 1